Tanu-N-Prabhu/Tanu-N-Prabhu/README.md

-<p align = "justify">I am a recent Graduate Student with a Computer Science Degree (MSc) and have a potential for schooling and a persistent drive for constant improvement in the entirety of my endeavors.
-After coding in the scholarly world and as a hobby for years, in 2020 I finally decided to become serious about software engineering and technical content writing as a career.
-After working in the programming world for a few months.
-I came to the conclusion that I need to try something new.
-Finally, I decided to follow the path of becoming an entrepreneur.
-I gave up the mentality of becoming a clock looker and became a goal/clock chaser.</p>

-<p align = "justify">Also, I am a freelancing Front End developer and Technical Writer who has experience building websites, and web applications, and writing technical documentation.
-I specialize in HTML, CSS, Bootstrap, and Javascript, and have experience working with Python and Django, absorbing as much information and practice as possible trying to consummate my specialty.
-I’ve quite recently begun jumping into React, Rest API, and S3 storage on AWS and still enthusiastically learning new frameworks so I can incorporate all of this for my coding network in my head.
-I likewise have a lot of more competent experience coding in XML and Markdown.</p>

-<p align = "justify">Besides programming, I have expansive interests including teaching, proofreading articles/research work, and most importantly altering or writing for both technical and non-technical audiences.</p>
+<p align = "justify">As a passionate and driven Computer Science graduate (MSc) with a relentless pursuit of excellence, I've dedicated my career to becoming a proficient software engineer and technical content creator.
+My journey in coding began in academia and as a hobby, but in 2020, I decided to take it to the next level by committing to software engineering and technical writing as a professional path.</p>

+<p align = "justify">With experience in building websites and web applications, I specialize in front-end development using HTML, CSS, Bootstrap, and JavaScript.
+My skill set also includes Python and Django, allowing me to work across both front-end and back-end development.
+Recently, I’ve been diving into React, REST APIs, and AWS S3 storage, continuously expanding my technical expertise to keep up with the ever-evolving tech landscape.</p>

+<p align = "justify">In addition to my technical skills, I have a strong passion for technical writing.
+I excel in creating clear, concise, and informative documentation for both technical and non-technical audiences.
+Whether it's writing tutorials, user manuals, or proofreading research articles, I aim to make complex information accessible and engaging.</p>

+<p align = "justify">My entrepreneurial spirit drives me to explore new opportunities and innovate.
+I'm committed to lifelong learning and constantly seeking ways to enhance my skills and knowledge.
+As a freelancer, I've worked with diverse clients, delivering high-quality projects and building a reputation for reliability and excellence.</p>

+<p align = "justify">Beyond programming and writing, I have a keen interest in teaching and mentoring.
+I enjoy helping others learn and grow, whether it's through formal education or informal guidance.
+I believe in the power of community and actively participate in forums and groups where I can share my knowledge and learn from others.</p>

+<p align = "justify">If you're looking for a dedicated front-end developer, technical writer, or someone to bring fresh ideas and relentless drive to your team, let's connect.
+I'm excited about new challenges and opportunities to collaborate and create impactful solutions.</p>

 | Bio  | Details |
 | :---------------- | :------------- |